sth/sqxx/README.md

   or custom SQL functions, fully in C++.
 For example a lambda functions can be registered as a custom SQL function and then be called in SQL queries.

+### General implemention features

+- Only minimal overhead over calling the C API functions directly
+- No pollution of the global namespace with sqlite symbols.
+- Access to raw sqlite handles to use C API functions directly, if desired.
+- Register C++ functions/lambdas/... as SQL functions
+- Register C++ functions/lambdas/... as sqlite3 callbacks/hooks
+- Exception safe C/C++ boundary for callbacks/...

+### Missing features

+- No support to receive text values in UTF-16 encoding.
+All text functions use UTF-8.

+    Sqlite contains API functions to access values in different kinds of UTF-16 encoding. sqxx doesn't contain support for this, it accesses all values as UTF-8.
+    Note that sqlite stores all data internally as ?, the different encoding variants for text functions just define how the values are converted before they are returned by the API.<sup>[1][?]</sup> With sqxx all values will always be returned as UTF-8, without the need to explicitly specify this.

+- `sqlite3_vfs_*` virtual file system handlers

+    This feature seems to be very specific and not usually used in normal operation.
+	 (TODO: reference to sqlite docs)

+- Aggregation functions (in development)
+- Some implemented features are not covered by test cases and maybe untested:
+  - varags SQL functions
+  - blob values
+  - `sqlite3_backup*` wrappers
+- No custom destructors for text/blob values given to sqlite

 ## Getting started

 ### Main classes